redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

 Click SAVE

-The new Project will be synced automatically after creation.
-But you can also do this manually: Sync the Project again with the Git repository by going to the Projects view and clicking the circular arrow Get latest SCM revision icon to the right of the Project.
+The new Project will be synced automatically after creation (you will also see it added at the bottom of the page).
+But, you can also do this manually as well: Sync the Project again with the Git repository by going to the Projects view and clicking the circular arrow 'Get latest SCM revision' icon to the right of the Project.

 After starting the sync job, go to the Jobs view: there is a new job for the update of the Git repository.